Detailed Action

 As per claim 9, the rejection of claim 8 further incorporated, D1 discloses,

-wherein the occasion that caused the allocation of the first resource is a [phone call], (D1, page 1, 3-4 discloses “In telecommunications there may be different reasons why a handover might be conducted… when phone is moving away… capacity… is used up… channel used by the phone becomes interfered by another phone using the same chancel in a different cell… practical realisation of handovers in a cellular network each cell is assigned a list of potential target cells, which can be used for handing over calls from this source cell to them.
+wherein the one or more first occasions that caused the allocation of the first technical resource comprise a [phone call], (D1, page 1, 3-4 discloses “In telecommunications there may be different reasons why a handover might be conducted… when phone is moving away… capacity… is used up… channel used by the phone becomes interfered by another phone using the same chancel in a different cell… practical realisation of handovers in a cellular network each cell is assigned a list of potential target cells, which can be used for handing over calls from this source cell to them.
 These potential target cells are called neighbors and the list is called neighbor list.
 Creating such a list for a given cell is not trivial and specialized computer tools are used.).

 D1 fails to expressly disclose - streaming event.